igorpeixoto/Schedule-Pointe-to-Google-Calendar/README.md

-Schedule-Pointe-to-Google-Calendar
+Schedule Pointe to Google Calendar
 ==================================

-A Google Apps Script that searchs Gmail's Inbox for emails sent by Schedule Pointe Inc. and creates events on Google Calendar
+A Google Apps Script that searchs Gmail's Inbox for emails sent by Schedule Pointe Inc. and creates events on Google Calendar.

 ## Usage